 Given that this is a fully asynchronous class, it is imperative that students have good time-management.
 Please be sure to start the reading and homework assignments earlier enough so that you meet the due date deadline.
-No late work is accepted.
-Use the Discussion link in Canvas to post all content related questions.
+No late work for quizzes and exams is accepted.
+Papers will receive a penalty of 10% for each day late, up to three days after which time a grade of zero will be recorded.Use the Discussion link in Canvas to post all content related questions.
 Use the Canvas email to contact me for personal questions (e.g., grade questions, emergencies, etc.).